pathway/gym-stochastic/README.md

 #### WetChicken1d

-1 dimensional Wet Chicken as described in paper below.  :
+1 dimensional Wet Chicken as described in section 4.1 of:

 Alexander Hans and Steffen Udluft.
 Efficient uncertainty propagation for reinforcement learning with limited data.
 In ICANN, pp. 70–79.
 Springer, 2009.